17 Scripted and Documentary TV Shows About Search and Rescue

 The series is shot and set in the small mountain town of Bear Valley, where the local search and rescue team is made up of mostly locals, who are led by a former Marine named Griffin “Tooter” Campbell.

-Despite being ordinary civilians like the owner of the local store, a teacher, a ski instructor, and gas station manager, the team does everything in their power to save those in need during their dangerous missions.
+Despite being ordinary civilians like the owner of the local store, a teacher, a ski instructor, and a gas station manager, the team does everything in their power to save those in need during their dangerous missions.

 High Mountain Rangers, CBS (1988)